Pediatric cochlear implants

 Cochlear implant surgery can be completed at Children’s Medical Center Dallas or Children’s Medical Center Plano.
 It is usually scheduled as an outpatient day surgery however, in some cases, your child may need to stay in the hospital overnight.

-What can I expect after Pediatric Cochlear Implants?
+What can I expect after pediatric cochlear implants?

 Within one to two weeks of surgery, your child will have a follow-up visit with the doctor to check the surgery site and confirm that recovery is going as planned.